Research groups

 I obtained my MSc in Physiology and Neuroscience and PhD in Biomedical Imaging from New York University.
 My doctoral work focused on developing and applying novel preclinical MRI approaches to studies of brain development using mouse models of human neurodevelopmental disorders.
 In my studies I used the cerebellum as a model system for quantitative analysis of patterning processes taking place at early postnatal stages.

-I also have an interest in using big data in clinical neuroscience and I am PI on a UK BioBank project investigating the impact of metformin treatment on brain structure and function.
-More information can be found here.
+In addition to my preclinical work, I have a strong interest in using big data in clinical neuroscience.
+I am PI on a UK BioBank project investigating the impact of metformin treatment on brain structure and function.
+More information about the project can be found here.
+In collaboration with Novo Nordisk, we have recently also begun examining the impact of obesity, a major risk factor for stroke, on the brain.

 D.PHIL PROJECTS / RESEARCH PLACEMENTS